SMITHsharon/xhr-intro/README.md

 ### Project Specs
 #### `JavaScript` basics
-Used `Bootstrap` to provide the underlying styling and structure for the `html`.
+Uses `Bootstrap` to provide the underlying styling and grid structure for the `html`.

 In addition, various `JavaScript` coding syntax and constructs were demonstrated and discussed, including:
 - Created a `JSON` file, `dinosaurs.json`, containing `key:value` pairs of information for the `dinosaurs` object, including an image file for each
-- Wrote the `JavaScript` code that executes the XHR Request to `open` the `JSON` file
+- Writes the `JavaScript` code that executes the XHR Request to `open` the `JSON` file
-- Stored the data retrieved from the `JSON` file in the `data` object array
+- Stores the data retrieved from the `JSON` file in the `data` object array
-- Wrote all of the Dinosaur data in one string to the DOM
+- Writes all of the Dinosaur data in one string to the DOM

 ### Technologies Used